Faith: How to Ensure Kids Are Getting the Message

 What this means is there’s not necessarily a correlation between children’s cognitive development (perception, memory, judgment, and reasoning) and their spiritual development.
 My survey results agree with this: There is a significant difference in how kids age 10 and older scored compared with those 9 and under when it comes to understanding the more abstract details of our faith.
 Older kids scored higher in my survey when it came to questions focused on salvation, the Trinity, and biblical truth.
 While 85 percent of 10- and 11-year-olds demonstrated understanding of these things, almost 73 percent of 8- and 9-year-olds could.
 Specifically, 83 percent of 10- and 11-year-olds understood salvation concepts, while 70 percent of 8- and 9-year-olds did.

-* Building Faith: Much more may be going on spiritually in children than is evident on the surface.
-Even so, how you teach younger elementary children-and your expectations of what they can comprehend — have to be different than with older children.
+Much more may be going on spiritually in children than is evident on the surface.
+Even so, how you teach younger elementary children — and your expectations of what they can comprehend — have to be different than with older children.
 Research shows that older children have a grasp of facts and may be ready to go deeper with more abstract concepts.
 With younger kids, however, focus on stating the basic tenets of the faith again and again in different ways so kids hear repetition and a reinforcing message — or the framework.

 The Right Words

 I figured that many people grow up with confused understanding of biblical events and a few moral lessons as the sum of their experience of Christianity.
 This was for a few reasons.
 First, many curricula focus on teaching traits such as honesty, obedience, and love.
-Though God desires all of these from us, this approach seems to aim to improve children’s character rather than increase their knowledge of God.
 The lessons expect children to “do good” and “be good” rather than giving them a sense of their true condition and utter need for God.
 In addition, my discussions with peers and experts seemed to reinforce the argument that many practicing Christians may not have a concrete, accurate understanding of the basics of Christianity and are therefore more at risk of walking away from their faith.
 And because today’s families are more transient than past generations, kids may travel through many different children’s ministries with many different philosophies — and fewer opportunities for consistent teaching and learning that sticks.

 Kids understood a lot about who God is, though they struggled most with the abstract, Trinity-focused questions.
 Seventy-four percent of 12-year-olds demonstrated comprehension of the Trinity, while 64 percent of younger children did.
 Despite lower scores on the abstract nature of God, the survey revealed a very encouraging point to note: Kids could accurately use the terminology they’d heard used to describe salvation, even if they didn’t fully grasp the meaning of the words.
 So for instance, they knew terms such as grace, savior, and Holy Spirit, even if they couldn’t give a textbook definition.

-* Building Faith: Language is a key component of our faith’s framework for children who are learning about Christianity.
-By providing kids with the correct language and using that language frequently, you can give them a context for concepts they’ll grow to understand later.
-For teachers, it’s critical to acknowledge the importance of using faith-accurate language and to use it correctly, based on Scripture and tradition.
+Language is a key component of our faith’s framework for children who are learning about Christianity.
+By providing kids with the correct language, you can give them a context for concepts they’ll grow to understand later.
+For teachers, it’s critical to acknowledge the importance of faith-accurate language and to use it correctly, based on Scripture.

 The Right Approach

-* Building Faith: We don’t create faith — we frame it.
+We don’t create faith — we frame it.
 Don’t get me wrong; becoming a “framer” doesn’t mean lowering your standards.
 In fact, the opposite is true.
-Framing faith for the kids in your ministry means you challenge yourself to learn anew the language and truths of our faith.
-It means you try even harder to articulate those complex truths in a way that’s kid-friendly and biblically and theologically sound.
-This is a huge task — and good reason for children’s Christian educators to be some of the best-trained people of your church.
+Framing faith for the kids means you challenge yourself to learn the language and truths of our faith.
+It means you try even harder to articulate those complex truths in a way that’s kid-friendly and biblically sound.
+This is a huge task — and good reason for children educators to be some of the best-trained people at church.

-Jill Williams is the director of children’s ministry at National Presbyterian Church in Washington, DC.
+Jill Meek is the director of children’s ministry at National Presbyterian Church in Washington, D.C.